|

 birds.
 It is always amazing to me that as soon as a put fresh seeds out the bird

-- Our Lubbock home is virtually new construction so
+- Our Lubbock home was virtually new construction so

 |